-Identifying career goals in the early stages of medical education help students focus on the education around a particular aspect of medicine and gives focus to the student.
+Identifying career goals in early stages of medical education helps students focus on the education around a particular aspect of medicine and gives focus to the student.
 Saint James School of Medicine, as an institution, plays an integral part in helping students understand different career paths in medicine or research with the goal that the student will ultimately make an appropriate career choice to be successful.
 Saint James School of Medicine also assists students through various means during their residency application process:

-- Lectures during the Basic and Clinical Science Components of the program on the availability of services and overview of the careers in medicine - Mandatory Pre-Clinical Workshop - Dedicated email addresses: careercounseling@mail.sjsm.org and residency@mail.sjsm.org to get the fastest and best responses to inquiries - · Annual meet-and-greet with the new residents - Residency Application Process Online Seminars (RAPOS) - · Clinical webpage: www.sjsm.org/mysjsm-clinical
+- Lectures during the Basic and Clinical Science Components of the program on the availability of services and overview of the careers in medicine - Mandatory Pre-Clinical Workshop - Dedicated email addresses: careercounseling@mail.sjsm.org and residency@mail.sjsm.org to get the fastest and best responses to inquiries - Annual meet-and-greet with the new residents - Residency Application Process Online Seminars (RAPOS) - Clinical webpage: www.sjsm.org/clinical - · Annual subscription to Careers in Medicine portal by AAMC for every 4th year student

 Saint James strives to ensure that every student who enters the program is successful.
 SJSM reserves the right to add or remove counseling services as it deems necessary.
-For the latest full policy on the Career/Residency Counseling, please contact the Dean of Student Affairs at your campus or the Office of the Dean of Clinical Sciences (ODCS). odcs@mail.sjsm.org
+For the latest full policy on the Career/Residency Counseling, please contact the Dean of Student Affairs at your campus or the Office of the Dean of Clinical Sciences (ODCS).